When traveling to Hue, Vietnam, there is no shortage of sights to see.

 Did we leave off your favorite Hue destination?
 Let us know in the comments.

-And if you're planning a trip to Vietnam and plan on spending time in Ho Chi Minh after checking out Hue, book a motorcycle adventure today!
+And if you're planning a trip to Vietnam and planning on spending time in Ho Chi Minh after checking out Hue, book a motorcycle adventure today!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.